MariolaH/MariolaH.github.io/blog.md

 ## Was your first week what you expected?
 Why?
 Why not?

->My first week was exactly what I expected it to be, a lot of information.
+>My first week was exactly what I expected it to be, a lot of information at once.
+A lot of good resources have been provided through slack to assist in understanding the topics at hand better.
+Ive done remote learning and taking meetings through zoom in the past so I kinda knew what to expect.

 ![head spinning](https://user-images.githubusercontent.com/123384146/214874699-d452706d-e21e-4046-9b21-07fc007d98ae.jpeg)